-All of the homes will be quality, warm, healthy and affordable.
+All of the homes will be quality, warm and healthy.
 Each household will have an independent, private home and backyard in addition to shared community space.

 The houses will be a mixture of 1 through to to 4 bedrooms in size:

-The homes will be passive solar energy efficient.
+The homes will be passive solar energy capable, houses hqve been orientated to maxmise exposure tyo the sun during the day with the ability ro install solar panels if wnated.
 They will be a combination of terraced and free-standing houses.
 Houses will be single-storey with a very small number of two-storey houses to be located adjacent to public open spaces.

 In a cohousing development, cars are parked on the periphery of the village with pathed pedestrian networks from homes to common facilities to encourage social interaction.

-Housing will be available for mixed economic situations from subsidised rental homes, assisted purchase, market rental properties, through to owner occupied properties.
-If you are interested in buying or long term renting register your interest here.
+Housing will be available for mixed economic situations from market rental properties, through to owner occupied properties.
+If you are interested in buying register your interest here.

 Additionally, a food forest that provides free organic fruit and nuts to the community and becomes a self-sustaining small social enterprise has been proposed, and Bostocks Organic Cafe is a 2 minute walk away.